cltl/panli-crowdtruth/README.md

 ## Overview

 This repository contains an analysis of the PANLI dataset using the CrowdTruth framework.
 The goal is to evaluate annotation quality and gather insights from crowdsourced data.
+The anlysis and results are reported in detail in the following thesis:

+> van Son, C. M. (2024). *Representative Resources for Perspective-Aware Natural Language Inference* (PhD thesis, Vrije Universiteit Amsterdam). [https://doi.org/10.5463/thesis.644](https://doi.org/10.5463/thesis.644)

+See also the following related projects:
+- [panli](https://github.com/cltl/panli) — The dataset used in this project.
+- [panli-models](https://github.com/cltl/panli-models) — An evaluation of Transformer models on PANLI.

 ## What is PANLI?